Schedule Strategy Call →

 • Actionable Insights: A GEO audit yields a roadmap of concrete improvements.
 It identifies exactly which pages need better answers, which schemas to add, and what technical fixes to make.
 Unlike vague advice, a well-run audit provides step-by-step recommendations (e.g. “add FAQ schema here,” “answer this question in your content,” or “fix this redirect”).
 These targeted changes can be measured in improved AI visibility over time.

-How To Perform A GEO Audit for Law Firms
+How To Perform A Law Firm GEO Audit

 Follow a systematic process to audit your law firm’s AI search presence: